 SO—if I can sew slinky knit leggings and learn how to seam and overcast in one step on my sewing machine—you can too!
 And, as you can see, they are so perfect for working out!

 I actually have a daily workout routine that I do!
 It keeps me mentally and physically healthy, spurs my creative juices, and empowers me like nothing else can!
-For your exercise inspiration and motivation, read the above blog written by guest blogger, Jamie A, from mindbodylaughter.com, on why exercise and working out is about so much more than simply weight loss!
-Until then…
+There are countless articles online about the benefits of working out frequently that you can explore.
+So go for it and…